johnoneil/arib/README.md

 * 'Y' is the pixel spacing between lines in CCs.
 * 'a' Positions the cursor to a screen position in pixels.
 This is in contrast to the dedicated control character APS (Active Position Set) above which positions the cursor to a particular character *line* and *column*.
 APS style line and column positions can be translated to pixel positions by using the character width and height, space between characters and lines and the UL position of the CC area (see above).

-#Manually drawing a PES from a TS file
+#Manually drawing a PID and/or PES from a TS file
-I'm currently using TSTools to draw out .es streams (Packetized Elemenatry Streams) from released MPEG TS files.
+I'm currently using TSTools to draw out both program PID info and .es streams (Packetized Elemenatry Streams) from released MPEG TS files.
+To exampine CCs in a .ts file you need at least to know what the PID of the elementary stream withing the Transport Stream is.
+This section attempts to describe:
+* How to find the PID of a CC elementary stream in a .TS file (ts stream)
+* How to extract a given elementary stream from the

 Parsing .ts streams isn't *too* difficult, but I haven't found a decent python library that I can use yet.
 Building one will therefore take some time.